ucsd-cse29/fa25/src/pa/pa5/index.md

 ```

 Then, every time the server gets a request, it will call the `handle_request`
-function, which will print the contents of the request, and then use the `write` system call to send a response back to the client (in this case with a constant string).
+function, which will print the contents of the request, and then use the `write` or `send` system call to send a response back to the client (in this case with a constant string).
 This is the entry point to our program, and it's a good starting point for you to build up from!

 One other tip for using `start_server`: